Zandakar/too-long-didnt-read/_posts/post-13.md

 ![](/assets/images/posts/post-13/nk.jpg)
 \
 \
 When the north was first established, it was actually richer than the south.
-It's crazy to see how much of an influence a government can have on a nation.
+It's crazy to see how much of an influence a government alone can have on a nation.
 It's a shame that the first time the country got a shot at true independence it was torn apart  again by bigger nations, this time through a proxy war.
 Despite this, the south remains hopeful that one day they'll get to see a unified Korea.
 \
 \
 ![](/assets/images/posts/post-13/soldiers.jpg)